KaranGohil/JobScraper-Indeed/README.md

 ## Possible Improvements

-- Improve all overall code in the program
+- Improve all overall quality of code in the program
 - Use spacy library to train a model to find soft and hard skills
 - Generalize the code.
 So, anyone can scrape indeed for the desired job at any location.
 - Improve the analysis part